jprichardson/node-google/README.md

-google.resultsTimeFrame = 'd' // information indexed in the past day google.resultsTimeFrame = 'w' // information indexed in the past week google.resultsTimeFrame = 'm' // information indexed in the past month
+google.resultsTimeFrame = 'd' // information indexed in the past day google.resultsTimeFrame = 'w' // information indexed in the past week google.resultsTimeFrame = 'm' // information indexed in the past month google.resultsTimeFrame = 'y' // information indexed in the past year
 ```

 You can also specify the TLD of the Google search page and the language.